magurh/flare-metrics/README.md

 ### Web scrapping
 ----------------------------

-To import data from the `validators` section of `flare-metrics.io`, navigate to the root directory and run:
+There are two types of data that one can import: validator data which refers to the validator nodes on the P-chains, and FTSO data for the data providers on the C-chains.
+To import validator data, navigate to the root directory and run:
 ```
-python data_scripts/validator_scrapper.py
+python data_scripts/flare_metrics_validator.py
 ```

-This will create a dataframe within the `data` sub-directory, with information about all current validators.
+This will create a dataframe within the `data` sub-directory, with information about all current validators on Flare.

-Similarly, for FTSO data, run:
+For FTSO data, there are multiple available sources: [flaremetrics.io](flaremetrics.io), [Flare systems explorer](https://songbird-systems-explorer.flare.rocks/entities/ftsoDataProvider) (currently supporting only Songbird and testnets), and [FTSO monitor](https://flare-ftso-monitor.flare.network/data-providers).
+Run one of the following from the root directory:
 ```
+python data_scripts/flare_metrics_ftso.py
-python data_scripts/ftso_scrapper.py
+python data_scrupts/sys_explorer_ftso.py
 ```
-Note that if songbird data is needed instead, the `network` parameter within `ftso_scrapper.py` should be changed before running the script.
+Note that the `flare_metrics_ftso.py` script will import Flare network data by default.
+If songbird data is needed instead, the `network` parameter within `flare_metrics_ftso.py` should be changed before running the script.